TOGoS/TechTalks/2014-02-12/Haskell+PHPProjectInitializer-talk.md

 - a folder structure
 - a dependency manager (Composer)
 - a bootstrap script
-- a program to initialize a new project
+- a program to initialize a new project (PHP Project Initializer)

 It is intentionally non-prescriptive because we can't know right now what the best tools for a given project at some point in the future will be.

-PHPProjectInitializer can be updated as we discover what libraries work and which don't, possibly adding options for initializing different kinds of projects (e.g. to leave out everything related to database connections if an application doesn't need any)
+PHP Project Initializer can be updated as we discover what libraries are helpful and which aren't, possibly adding options for initializing different kinds of projects (e.g. to leave out everything related to database connections if an application doesn't need any)